-Although not directly proven, virtually all proposed mechanisms for gene amplification involve recombination (Schimke et al., 1986; Volkert and Broach, 1986; Wahl, 1989).
+Although not directly proven, virtually all proposed mechanisms for gene amplification involve recombination (Schimke et al., 1986; Volkert & Broach, 1986; Wahl, 1989).
 In fact, it is difficult to think of any model for gene amplification that would not involve recombination.
-Therefore, it was of interest to see if the anti-recombinogenic effect of BVDU in yeast (Fahrig, 1996), which had been confirmed by the anti-amplification effect on SV40 DNA in Chinese hamster cells (Fahrig and Steinkamp-Zucht, 1996), could be observed also in a relevant mammalian gene.
+Therefore, it was of interest to see if the anti-recombinogenic effect of BVDU in yeast (Fahrig, 1996) that had been confirmed by the anti-amplification effect on SV40 DNA in Chinese hamster cells (Fahrig & Steinkamp-Zucht, 1996) could be observed also in a relevant mammalian gene.
 As this was the result of our study, the idea is supported that gene amplification is mechanistically related to recombination.
-In contrast to those drugs used for reducing the function of P-glycoprotein, the action of BVDU is directed against the mechanism of resistance, i.e. amplification of several target genes may be attacked, causing many neoplastic cells to develop resistance to anticancer drugs.
-We have shown that mdr gene amplification and expression could be detected in adriamycin-treated and -resistant cells in vitro, underlining the hypothesis that gene amplification is part of the mechanism whereby these cells gain resistance against antineoplastic drugs.
+In contrast to those drugs used for reducing the function of P-glycoprotein, the action of BVDU is directed against the mechanism of resistance, i.e., amplification of several target genes may be attacked by which many neoplastic cells develop resistance to anticancer drugs.
+We have shown that mdr-gene amplification and expression could be detected in adriamycin treated and resistant cellsin vitro, underlining the hypothesis that gene amplification is part of the mechanism how these cells gain resistance against antineoplastic drugs.